 To evaluate whether mesoscale eddies might contribute towards the development of thermal event in the regions surrounding the long-term WBC trajectories, we defined the WBC paths as the ocean regions dominated by ≥90th percentile MKE and selected only those eddy trajectories that originated from within these regions.
 All such eddies over the temporal extent of the eddy database (1993-01-01 to 2018-01-18) were plotted together to visualise how far they ‘disperse’ from the boundary current cores; additionally, eddies that occurred during periods of the top three most intense thermal events were tagged.

-Lastly, we were also interested in whether larger WBC meanders might transport warm water into the ocean regions flanking the field dominated by high EKE.
-This was accomplished by creating animations of daily geostrophic velocities and exceedances of daily SST (previously subjected to a five-day moving average smoother to ensure that only events with lasting five days or longer were flagged) above the 90th percentile climatological SST threshold.
+To assess whether large-scale WBC meanders and rings might transport warm water into the ocean regions flanking the field dominated by high EKE, we created animations of daily geostrophic velocities and exceedances of daily SST. (previously subjected to a five-day moving average smoother to ensure that only events with lasting five days or longer were flagged) above the 90th percentile climatological SST threshold.
 These animations were manually examined for co-occurrences of meanders and thermal events.

 All analyses in this paper were done with R version 3.5.2 (R Core Team, 2018).
-The scripts used to perform the analyses and draw the figures in this paper are available at https://github.com/ajsmit/Western_Boundary_Current_MHWs.
+Scripts used for the analyses are available at https://github.com/ajsmit/Western_Boundary_Current_MHWs.

 Results